 The maturity index is calculated at strength testing times using Equation 1.
 Then the best curve will be fitted for the strength data versus maturity index data.
 It should be noted that it is important to test the concrete mix design that will be the same as that used in the construction project.
-Any deviations from the original mix design (such as water to cement ratio, cement content, etc.) will reduce the accuracy of the maturity method to estimate the compressive strength.
+Any deviations from the original mix design (such as water-to-cement ratio, cement content, etc.) will reduce the accuracy of the maturity method to estimate the compressive strength.

-- In-place concrete is not properly placed, consolidated, cured, etc;
+- In-place concrete is not properly placed, consolidated, cured, etc.

 - Very high early-age temperatures can lead to inaccurate estimation of strength at later ages;

-- Using a datum temperature (for the Nurse-Saul function) that is not representative of the concrete mixture can result in incorrect estimation of strength.
+- Using a datum temperature (for the Nurse-Saul function) that is not representative of the concrete mixture can result in an incorrect estimation of strength.